drwangusm/ARN/README.md

 # Attention Relational Network
 Code used at paper "Attention Relational Network for Skeleton-based Group Activity Recognition".

-See section below for modifications to ARN for Hockey Penalty Dataset and UT-interaction dataset.

 It contains an implementation of our Attention Relational Network (ARN), an end-to-end NN tailored for Skeleton-based Group Activity Recognition.